Monday, November 29, 2010

 Walk a little farther and you’ll be amazed at a Lego replica of Chicago complete with Buckingham fountain, the SEARS (not Willis) Tower, and Navy Pier.
 (Try to find two R2D2s, a Lego Batman, and a bank robber amid the skyscrapers.)

 When you’re done admiring mini-Chicago, take a walk in the jungle.
-You’ll see all sorts of animals (and Indiana Jones!).
+You’ll see all sorts of animals (and Indiana Jones!)
 It’s impressive!

 You can get your picture taken with Lego creations, go for a ride on a dragon through a castle filled with Lego creations, build your own model in a Lego workshop, find out how Legos are made in the factory tour, see the fun Clutch Powers 4D movie, go for a whirl on the Technicycle, and take a break for some lunch while the kiddos play with buckets of Legos, race their vehicle creations down ramps, and run around the play area.